 Sample Collection

 Oral consent for capturing of cockroach was sought from respective home owners before setting traps.
 Cockroaches were captured with the help of sticky cockroach traps.
 The traps were placed in areas which are hard to reach, dark and crammed corners at different sections of human dwellings in Abakaliki metropolis.
 Sticky traps containing cockroaches was picked with sterile surgical gloves, sealed in sterile plastic bags and transported to Ebonyi State University Microbiology Laboratory Unit by cold chain system for bacteriological analysis.
-These containers was decontaminated with water and soap, then dried and disinfected with 70% alcohol.
+These containers were decontaminated with water and soap, then dried and disinfected with 70% alcohol.
 Cockroaches were immobilized by freezing at 0oC for 5mins.

 Methods